How to Clean Violin Strings (Without Damaging Your Instrument)

 For adult beginners, cleaning strings the right way matters.
 The wrong method can damage varnish, loosen fittings, or shorten string life.

-This guide shows you exactly how to clean violin strings safely, what to use, and what to avoid.
+This guide shows you exactly how to clean violin strings safely, what to use, what to avoid, and how to prevent buildup in the first place.

 Why Violin Strings Get Dirty